.NET SDK Instrumentation

 }

-On .NET Core 3 or newer, you can also use await using
+On .NET Core 3 or newer, you can also use instead of just

 .